- Sport Business

 “It is true that it comes more naturally for some than others but that’s an unhelpful attitude and anyone can use their memory more effectively.”

-The Platypus Institute has teamed up with the Leaders Performance Institute to drive the growth of neuroscience in the sport and high performance space.
+Optios (formerly known as the Platypus Institute) has teamed up with the Leaders Performance Institute to drive the growth of neuroscience in the sport and high performance space.